-In a large bowl, beat together the unsalted butter and granulated sugar until light and fluffy.
+In a large bowl, cream together the unsalted butter and granulated sugar until light and fluffy.
 Stir in the vanilla.
 Beat in the eggs, one at a time.

 Add half the flour mixture to the butter mixture and stir to combine.
 Then stir in half the milk.
 Stir in the remaining flour mixture, then the remaining milk and continue stirring until all of the ingredients are just incorporated; do not overmix.

 Spoon the cake batter evenly over the fruit in the skillet.
-Bake for 45-60 minutes, or until the cake is golden brown and a toothpick inserted into the center of the cake comes out clean.
+Bake for 45-60 minutes in a 350ºF oven, or until the cake is golden brown and a toothpick inserted into the center of the cake comes out clean.